dr-jam/GameplayProgramming/ProjectPitches.md

 ## Advice on Pitching
 [30 Things I hate About Your Game Pitch](https://www.youtube.com/watch?v=4LTtr45y7P0) by Brian Upton
-[How to Creat a Pitch for your Video Game](https://www.youtube.com/watch?v=YAnQPWo9SWM) by My Child Lebensborn
+[How to Create a Pitch for your Video Game](https://www.youtube.com/watch?v=YAnQPWo9SWM) by My Child Lebensborn
 [Presenting our New Video Game Pitch](https://www.youtube.com/watch?v=CCm7qQwz1jU) by My Child Lebensborn
 [How To Pitch Your Project To Publishers](https://www.gamasutra.com/view/feature/134571/how_to_pitch_your_project_to_.php)
 [Pitching Secrets Revealed](https://www.gdcvault.com/play/1018065/Pitching-Secrets) by Cindy Au, Ian Baverstock, Chris Charla, John Cook, Pete Smith